codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 In the previous tutorial, we've set size of some `div` containers using `width` and `height` properties.
-But if you try to do the same thing with an element created by `<a></a>` tags, you will see that It just doesn't work.
-It's the containers' Types cause the difference.
+But if you try to do the same thing with an element created by `<a></a>` tags, you will see that it just doesn't work.
+It's because of the default container-Type of the `<a>` container does not allow us to set size of the container.

 There are 3 common container-Types: